New Klang Valley Expressway: Restricted routes for heavy vehicles

 A restricted route has been implemented on the New Klang Valley Expressway between Shah Alam and Jalan Duta during workdays or peak hours.
 Heavy vehicles (except buses and tankers) with laden and unladen heavy vehicles weighing 10,000 kg or more are not allowed to enter the expressway between 6:30 am until 9:30 am on Monday to Friday (except public holidays).
 A compound fine will be issued to heavy vehicles which flout the rule.

 Incidents

 Rockfall near Bukit Lanjan

 On 26 November 2003, a rockfall near the Bukit Lanjan interchange caused the expressway to close for more than six months, causing massive traffic jams to occur in areas surrounding Klang Valley.
 After clearance of debris and road repairs, the expressway was reopened to public by mid-2004.

 Collapsed beam on NKVE–Setia Alam flyover

-On 10 July 2005, a section of the Setia Alam flyover interchange – which was under construction then – collapsed, resulting in the death of two Bangladeshi workers and injuring seven others.
+On 10 July 2005, a section of the Setia Alam flyover interchange – which was under construction then – collapsed, resulting in the deaths of two Bangladeshi workers and injuring seven others.